alexkarezin/jabref-wiki/Releasing-a-new-Version.md

 Rationale: We could possibly do a bugfix release, so we only increment the major version on the next release.

 4. Commit the changes for the new dev cycle
-`commit - message "Show development information"`
+`git commit -m "Show development information"`
 `git push origin master`

 ## Publish Binaries